CoSA Teen Summer Arts Camp

 Visual Art Description:

 Students in the CoSA Visual Art Summer Teen Camp includes daily 90-minute sessions for ages 13 -17.
 Students will be guided through painting and drawing workshops that will expand their artistic skills and technique.
-Students will also learn how to approach depicting the human form through Figure Drawing.
 We look forward to diving into the creative process with artistic dedication!